cocotb/cocotb/documentation/source/building.rst

 .. envvar:: COVERAGE

     Enable to report Python coverage data.
-For some simulators, this will also report HDL coverage.
+For some simulators, this will also report :term:`HDL` coverage.

     This needs the :mod:`coverage` Python module to be installed.